Energy performance

 Sustainable construction and development

-We’re embracing new modern methods of construction and new innovative sources of renewable energies, such as air source heat pumps (ASHPs) and photovoltaic (PV) panels in our development programme.
-We plan to install smart meters to measure energy usage whenever homes are empty, allowing customers to take full control of their energy usage, no matter what their property type.
+We use modern methods of construction and new innovative sources of renewable energies, such as air source heat pumps (ASHPs) and photovoltaic (PV) panels in our development programme where possible.
+As of March 2024, 235 homes have ASHPs and 721 have PV panels.

-You can find out more about our environmental sustainability strategy and see how we’re performing around climate change, ecology and resource management by visiting Our commitment to sustainability page.
+You can learn more about our environmental sustainability strategy and see how we’re performing around climate change, ecology, and resource management by visiting Our commitment to sustainability page.

 Tips for your home | Changes you can make to help save energy and money